 I learned how very foreign a culture can be, even in a country that predominantly speaks English.
 I learned to step outside of modern American culture and to look at it with a hard, critical eye.
 And I definitely learned a great deal, first-hand, about how we interact with tools and how changing a single piece of equipment can completely alter an entire work environment in very unexpected ways.

 By the time I was working in history museums in Savannah, Georgia, I knew that I wanted to return to academia to study the historical relationship between society and technology, so that line of work was a perfect launchpad for me.

-My current research interests deal with resistance to technologies (“disrupting the narrative of linear ‘progress,’” some might say) and with gender.
-For my master’s thesis, I’ll study the production of chenille cloth (bedspreads, robes, etc.) in northwest Georgia, circa 1900-1960.
+At the time of publication, my research interests dealt with resistance to technologies (“disrupting the narrative of linear ‘progress,’” some might say) and with gender.
+For my master’s thesis, I intended to study the production of chenille cloth (bedspreads, robes, etc.) in northwest Georgia, circa 1900 - 1960.
 Women and their families were making it by hand and selling it long after machine production was possible.
-I want to learn how this uneven transition to machine production occurred and how consumers’ romanticization of craft products influenced it.
+I wanted to learn how this uneven transition to machine production occurred and how consumers’ romanticization of craft products influenced it.

 My favorite moments in the program so far have been during my seminar classes, when several of us are wrapped up in a really intense conversation about what a certain historian or social theorist meant or what we can draw out of certain work.
 There are times when I can literally feel myself growing as I find new ways to sort out and express my thoughts in real time.
 I also love my teaching assistantships when students come to my office hours to talk about topics we’ve covered in class.
 It can be exciting to see those “light bulb” moments when it all clicks and I know that they really understand something!